Khan/engblog/src/posts/windows-high-contrast-mode.md

 team: Web Frontend
 ...

-At Khan Academy, we've recently started working to make our web product more accessible to a variety of users.
+At Khan Academy, we've been working to make our web product more accessible to a variety of users.
 Part of this work has involved updating our styling to be able to work well with Windows high contrast mode.
 This required a little bit of learning via trial-and-error, so I wanted to share some of the things we discovered to make it easier for other developers working with accessibility.

 ## What is it and who uses it?
 Window high contrast mode is an accessibility settings feature in the Windows operating system.
 As the name suggests, it changes the visual appearance of everything displayed to have higher contrast.
 This includes applications that are native to the Windows platform as well as web apps.